-Available for screenings from 20th February 2020
+Available for screenings from 20th February 2020 in select areas.

 Ten-year-old Dujuan is a child-healer, a good hunter and speaks three languages.
 As he shares his wisdom of history and the complex world around him we see his spark and intelligence.
 Yet Dujuan is ‘failing’ in school and facing increasing scrutiny from welfare and the police.

 As he travels perilously close to incarceration, his family fight to give him a strong Arrernte education alongside his western education lest he becomes another statistic.
 We walk with him as he grapples with these pressures, shares his truths and somewhere in-between finds space to dream, imagine and hope for his future self.

 As the film is released, In My Blood It Runs will be working with a range of national partners to deliver an impact campaign that has been strategised in close consultation with Dujuan and his family as well as an advisory group of senior Arrernte and Garrwa Elders and leaders.
 Join the fight and use your screening to start a conversation about the need for an Aboriginal and Torres Strait Islander education system, juvenile justice reform and to address racism in Australia.